xinaesthete/vite-electron-test/README.md

 - Found a problem?
 Pull requests are welcome.

 - If you have ideas, questions or suggestions - **Welcome to [discussions](https://github.com/cawa-93/vite-electron-builder/discussions)**. 😊

+> PJT: Some notes-to-self regarding this version, which is where I'm simulating configuration of a larger existing project.
 ___